dborzov/lsp/README.md

 ## Todo before v1.0
+- Rewrite outline formatting: with the current design too much space is wasted, long filenames break things
+- Mark executable files as such
 - Think about how to represent file rights and ownership
 - Approach hidden and generated files as outlined in [issue#3](https://github.com/dborzov/lsp/issues/3)
+- Better test coverage
 - Expand in this README the general philosophy of the project (tool in the unix way, minimize surprises, nothing's to be configurable)
-- Too long filenames break things
-- Show executable files
-- Add tests once I settle on functionality
 - Think of TODO list points

 Github Issues and pull requests are very welcome, feel free to [message me](tihoutrom@gmail.com) if you are considering contributing.